luishcastroc/blog/blog/src/content/en/2023-06-29-my-second-open-source-contribution.md

 Upon re-running the unit tests and resubmitting the PR, the response was favorable, and the PR was successfully merged.

 Thank you for reading.
 I hope this journey has been informative and enjoyable!

+If you like my content and want to support me, you can do so by [buying me a coffee](https://www.buymeacoffee.com/luishcastrv) ☕️.
+I would really appreciate it!